Geography of Malawi: Tree cover extent and loss

+REDD+ reference levels and monitoring

+Under the UNFCCC REDD+ framework, Malawi has submitted two forest reference level (FRL) packages.
+On the UNFCCC REDD+ Web Platform, the 2020 submission is listed as having an assessed reference level, while a second submission is listed as under technical assessment; for both packages, the other Warsaw Framework elements - a national strategy, safeguards, and a national forest monitoring system - are listed as "not reported".

+The first assessed FRL, technically assessed in 2021, was found to be subnational even though it had originally been intended as national.
+It covered reducing emissions from deforestation, reducing emissions from forest degradation, and enhancement of forest carbon stocks.
+For the 2017-2021 period of applicability, the technical assessment reported time-varying values rising from 4,500,682 to 5,824,511 t CO2 eq per year.
+The assessment states that the benchmark included above-ground biomass, below-ground biomass, deadwood, litter and soil organic carbon for deforestation, above-ground biomass only for forest degradation, and above-ground and below-ground biomass for enhancement of forest carbon stocks, while reporting CO2 only.

+A second national FRL submission, published in 2024 and listed on the platform as under technical assessment, proposes a benchmark for 2021-2025 based on a 2010-2020 reference period.
+It again covers deforestation, forest degradation, and enhancement of forest carbon stocks, and proposes a constant net FRL of 1,491,041 t CO2 eq per year.
+The submission applies a forest definition of at least 1/2 ha, 10 percent crown closure, and trees capable of reaching 5 m in height at maturity, and states that it used a national monitoring approach based on Collect Earth point sampling and plantation data.
+It includes above-ground biomass and below-ground biomass for all three activities, with deadwood, litter and soil organic carbon included for deforestation only, and reports CO2 only.

 Area

 The total area of the country is 118,484 km2, but this includes 24,404 km2 of water surface, mainly composed of Lake Malawi, but there are other sizeable lakes, such as Lake Malombe, Lake Chilwa and Lake Chiuta.
 The land area is 94,080 km².

 The country is dominated by Lake Malawi, which drains into the Zambezi River through the Shire River.
 As a result, the whole of the country, except for one eastern district, is part of the Zambezi drainage system.
 Lake Chiuta and the surrounding plain is drained by the Lugenda river, which is part of the Ruvuma River drainage system.
 Lake Chilwa, about 35 km south of Lake Chiuta, is unusual as it has no outlet although when it overflows it flows into Lake Chiuta through a swampy plain.
 High rates of evaporation ensure that the lake seldom fills up – much of the lake is only 1 metre deep or less.